diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 For measuring the "best" shop location, we assume the following:
 * The more _restaurants_ are around, the more customers will show up. (+)
 * The more _trainstations_ are around, the more customers will show up. (+)
-* The more other _shops_ are around, the less customers will show up.
+* The more other _shops_ are around, the fewer customers will show up.
 They rather might go to the competitors. (-)

 To measure distance, we use a geo hash.
 Two nodes are close to each other if they lie in the same area.
 A node's area is defined by the first 7 characters of `GeoHash.geoHashStringWithCharacterPrecision(longitude, latitude)`.